PrimedErwin/SGEMM-learning/README.md

 ![](img/tile1.png)

 The image shows what data should every thread read from smem, the number means the offset address of current K_tile loop.
 As we can see, row by row, col by col, every multiplication is unique.
+So all we need to do is tile the data by 4x8, and make sure that every multiplication is unique.
+Design rowC and colC symmetrically, 4 rows contains 2 warps, so warpId should be divided by 2\(for 4 rows\), each warp contains 32 threads, so warpbId should be divided by 4\(for 8 columns\).
+Put them together, we get rowC and colC in the code.
+The tiled one works like this:

 ![](img/tile2.png)

-ee
+ColC is divided into 4x8 perfectly, but rowC is 4x4 for unique mulitiplications.
 ## Reference
   [YHs_Sample](https://github.com/Yinghan-Li/YHs_Sample/tree/master)